SarthakJariwala/sarthakjariwala.github.io/content/posts/sunny-in-seattle.md

 ## Installation

-We will use a [nrel-dev-api](https://sarthakjariwala.github.io/nrel_dev_api/) to programatically access data and analysis services from NREL in Python.
+We will use a Python API that I have created, [nrel-dev-api](https://sarthakjariwala.github.io/nrel_dev_api/), to programatically access data and analysis services from NREL.
 It currently covers all of the solar API endpoints that NREL provides, with future support for other services such as wind, electricity, etc.

 ```bash
 pip install --upgrade nrel-dev-api